LouieYang/stroke-controllable-fast-style-transfer/README.md

 ## Basic Usage
 ### Train the network
 Use train.py to train a new stroke controllable style transfer network.
 Run `python train.py -h` to view all the possible parameters.
-The dataset used for training is MSCOCO train 2014 and could be download from [here](http://cocodataset.org/#download), or we provide a random selected 2k images from MSCOCO.
+The dataset used for training is MSCOCO train 2014 and could be download from [here](http://cocodataset.org/#download), or you can use a random selected 2k images from MSCOCO (download from [here](https://drive.google.com/file/d/1ph85_1YgApUMD0YkGKZ8EOU4xyNoTJYo/view?usp=sharing)) for quick setup.
 Example usage:

 ```
 $ python train.py \